ipeis/HH-VAEM/README.md

 # Example for obtaining the average test results with HH-VAEM on Boston dataset
 python test_splits.py --model HHVAEM --dataset boston
 ```
-### Experiments
+## Experiments

 <p align="center">
   <img width="500" src="imgs/hmc.png">
 </p>

+### SAIA experiment
-The experiments in the paper can be executed using:
+The SAIA experiment in the paper can be executed using:
 ```
 # Example for running the SAIA experiment with HH-VAEM on Boston dataset
 python active_learning.py --model HHVAEM --dataset boston --method mi --split 0

-# Example for running the OoD experiment using MNIST and Fashion-MNIST as OoD:
-python ood.py --model HHVAEM --dataset mnist --dataset_ood fashion_mnist --split 0
 ```
-Once this is executed on all the splits, you can plot the SAIA error curves or obtain the average OoD metrics using the scripts in the <code>run/</code> folder:
+Once this is executed on all the splits, you can plot the SAIA error curves using the scripts in the <code>run/</code> folder:
 ```
 # Example for running the SAIA experiment with HH-VAEM on Boston dataset
 python active_learning_plots.py --models VAEM HHVAEM --dataset boston

-# Example for running the OoD experiment using MNIST and Fashion-MNIST as OoD:
-python ood_splits.py --model HHVAEM --dataset mnist --dataset_ood fashion_mnist
 ```

 <br>